sokomishalov/skraper/README.md

 # Overview
 Kotlin/JVM library and cli tool which allows scraping and downloading posts, attachments, other meta from more than 10 sources without any authorization or full page rendering.
-Based on coroutines and JSoup.
+Based on jsoup and coroutines.

 Repository contains:
 - [Cli tool](#cli-tool)